cs3org/reva/README.md

 make test-integration
 ```

+You can get more verbose output with `ginkgo -v -r tests/integration/`.

 NB: This will work better on Linux than on MacOS because of issues with static linking (`library not found for -lcrt0.o`).

 ### Litmus tests (WebDAV)